 After 10 years teaching English at Dudley High School, Ashley Ekwem-Thorpe had plenty of “Panther” pride, but also a desire for a new adventure.
 So this school year she applied for a new position advertised at Hairston Middle School, a feeder school to Dudley.

 December 13, 2018, CHAPEL HILL, N.C.— In 2017–18, while only 27 percent of non-Opportunity Culture schools in North Carolina exceeded student learning growth targets, nearly double that—53 percent—of Opportunity Culture schools exceeded growth, Public Impact announced.
-Opportunity Culture schools in the state were also far less likely to fall short of growth targets—15 percent of schools […]
+Read the full press release…

 Multi-Classroom Leadership is the cornerstone of an Opportunity Culture.
 Teachers with a record of high-growth student learning and leadership competencies, known as multi-classroom leaders or MCLs, both teach part of the time and lead small, collaborative teams of two to eight teachers, paraprofessionals, and teacher residents in the same grade or subject to meet each MCL’s standards of excellence.